toughpixels/toughpixels.github.io/content/offline/_index.md

 # You are offline!

-We saved our longest tip for you, though:
+But at least you can read our longest tip: